Our Mission:

 2015-2017: Expanded to a 60-person team selected for Dharma and Tibetan proficiency.
 Partnered with BDRC and Google to develop Tibetan OCR and created crucial NLP tools including the Botok tokenizer.

 2018-2020: Launched Arapatsa.org and new teacher training models.
-Reached 2,000 students studying Buddhism and Tibetan language.
+Reached over 2,000 students studying Buddhism and Tibetan language.

 2021-2023: Developed specialized training materials for Buddhist centers and deepened collaborations with organizations like BDRC, Monlam AI, and Berkeley University on translation models.

-2024-2025: Registered Esukhia in Canada and launched Pecha.org and Sherab.org, next-generation platforms for Buddhist learning.
-Began mobile app development and refocused on Buddhist technology and open data initiatives.
+2024-2025: Transitioned from Esukhia France to Esukhia Canada (registered nonprofit).
+Launched webuddhist.com and sherab.org, next-generation platforms for Buddhist learning, and began mobile app development focusing on Buddhist technology and open data..